aerogear/aerogear-android-cookbook/ShootAndShare/README.md

 #### Enable Google Account

-In the class `GooglePlusHelper` there are two fields `AUTHZ_CLIENT_ID` and `AUTHZ_CLIENT_ID`.
+In the class `GooglePlusHelper` there are two fields `AUTHZ_CLIENT_ID` and `AUTHZ_CLIENT_SECRET`.
 Use the values you received from the Google console during 'Google Account Setup'

 #### Enable Facebook Account

-In the class `FacebookHelper` there are two fields `AUTHZ_CLIENT_ID` and `AUTHZ_CLIENT_ID`.
+In the class `FacebookHelper` there are two fields `AUTHZ_CLIENT_ID` and `AUTHZ_CLIENT_SECRET`.
 Use the values for 'App ID' and 'App Secret' you received from Facebook during 'Facebook Account Setup'

 #### Enable Shoot Server Integration